Software Development Analytics in Practice: A Systematic Literature Review: Document the Review

 \subsubsection{\textbf{RQ4.
 What are the SDLC activities mostly studied?}}

 According to \cite{IEEEComputerSociety2014}, in Table \ref{table:SumActivities} we summarize which activities of the SDLC, are being researched the most.
-Our findings show that 93.75\% and 65.62\% of the studies were targeting the Implementation and Maintenance phases, respectively.
-Regarding Testing, we found only 3 studies, [S01], [S24], [S30], focused on that activity.
+Our findings show that 90.48\% and 61.9\% of the studies were targeting the Implementation and Maintenance phases, respectively.
+Regarding Testing, we found 13 studies.
 These results, which confirm that some phases are under-researched, require the attention of practitioners and eventually the opening of new streams of investigation on the SDLC.
-Software under operation was the focus of 5 studies and those were mainly related with software deployed to App Stores.
+Software under operation was the focus of 6 studies and those were mainly related with software deployed to App Stores.
 Figure \ref{chapter2-13.pdf} present the statistics about all the activities studied.
+Table \ref{table:SumActivities} details the activities and summarizes their frequencies and identify the studies on each of them.

 \noteboard{RQ4.
-Summary}{ i) Around 93.75\% of articles focus on coding/programming activities.\\ ii) Analytics for Testing tasks appears less than on Debugging practices.\\ iii) Requirements Engineering and Design activities are not studied. }
+Highlights}{ i) More than 90\% of articles focus on the analysis of programming activities.\\ ii) Analytics for software under operation is almost non existing.\\ iii) Requirements Engineering and Design activities are not being studied. }